 If at any point you decide to stop taking part in the study, you do not have to offer a reason.
-A decision not to take part or to leave the study will not affect the standard of care you receive.
+A decision not to take part or to leave the study will not affect the standard of care your child receives.
 All information collected up until the time of withdrawal will be included in the study analysis, unless you request that it is removed.

-Will my participation be kept confidential?
+Will my child's participation be kept confidential?

 Yes.
-We will follow ethical and legal practice and all information which is collected about you during the course of the study will be kept strictly confidential.
-With your consent, we will send a letter to your GP to let them know you are taking part.
+We will follow ethical and legal practice and all information which is collected about your child during the course of the study will be kept strictly confidential.
+With your consent, we will send a letter to your child's GP to let them know you are taking part.

-Your named data (consent form) will be transferred to the coordinating centre for the study (the Clinical Trials Research Centre in Liverpool).
+Your child's named data (consent form) will be transferred to the coordinating centre for the study (the Clinical Trials Research Centre in Liverpool).
 This will only be accessed by people working on the study or people working to ensure the study is being run correctly.